 Face oils can be used for a variety of reasons.
 For the most part, they're useful for moisturizing and balancing your skin, but similar to most other skin-care products, oils are very skilled multitaskers.
-Depending on the ingredients, they can cover everything from wrinkle reduction and fine line erasure to calming inflammation and reparing cells.
+Depending on the ingredients, they can cover everything from wrinkle reduction and fine-line erasure to calming inflammation and repairing cells.
 Some oils are even used to remove makeup.
 When we age, our skin loses moisture and elasticity, which in turn causes wrinkles, dryness, and fine lines.

-Oils do a wonderful job of providing hydration to the skin because they're in a very pure form, which helps their ingredients' potency.
+Oils do a wonderful job of providing hydration to the skin because they're very pure, which helps their ingredients' potency.
 Our chart below outlines a few popular oils on the market and what they're best for.

 - Argan oil is best for moisturizing, softening, and plumping the skin.

 - Squalane oil is best for plumping, moisturizing, and helping the elasticity of the skin.

 - Oils with retinol are best for firming, smoothing, and fading skin damage and discoloration.

 - Rosehip seed oil is best for nourishing, regenerating, and repairing the skin.